 Florian Walter, Sarah Leonard, Suhel Miah and Jenny Shaw

 Caroline Logan is Consultant Forensic Clinical Psychologist.
-She has worked as scholar practitioner in forensic mental health and criminal justice services for 25 years, and much of this time focused on the assessment, formulation, and management of violence risk.
+She has worked as a scholar practitioner in forensic mental health and criminal justice services for 25 years, and much of this time focused on the assessment, formulation, and management of violence risk.